Expensify/App/STYLE.md

    ```

 ## JSDocs

 - Always document parameters and return values.
-- Avoid docs that don't add any additional information.
-Method descriptions should only be added when it's behavior is unclear.
-- Avoid using block tags other than `@param` and `@returns` (e.g. `@memberof`, `@constructor`, etc).
 - Optional parameters should be enclosed by `[]` e.g. `@param {String} [optionalText]`.
-- Do not document default parameters.
-They are already documented by adding them to a declared function's arguments.
 - Document object parameters with separate lines e.g. `@param {Object} parameters` followed by `@param {String} parameters.field`.
-- Do not use record types e.g. `{Object.<string, number>}`.
-- Do not create `@typedef` to use in JSDocs.
 - If a parameter accepts more than one type use `*` to denote there is no single type.
 Do not use a type union e.g. `{(number|boolean)}`.
 - Use uppercase when referring to JS primitive values (e.g. `Boolean` not `bool`, `Number` not `int`, etc).
 - When specifying a return value use `@returns` instead of `@return`.
 If there is no return value do not include one in the doc.

+- Avoid descriptions that don't add any additional information.
+Method descriptions should only be added when it's behavior is unclear.
+- Do not use block tags other than `@param` and `@returns` (e.g. `@memberof`, `@constructor`, etc).
+- Do not document default parameters.
+They are already documented by adding them to a declared function's arguments.
+- Do not use record types e.g. `{Object.<string, number>}`.
+- Do not create `@typedef` to use in JSDocs.

 ```javascript
 // Bad